-Trading inventories are valued at cost or net realizable value, whichever is lower after providing for obsolescence and other losses, where considered necessary.
+Inventories comprising of healthcare products, valued at cost or net realizable value, whichever is lower after providing for obsolescence and other losses, where considered necessary.
 Cost includes cost of purchase and other costs incurred in bringing the inventories to their present location and condition and is determined on a weighted average basis.
 Net realisable value is the estimated selling price in the ordinary course of business, less the estimated costs of completion and the estimated costs necessary to make the sale.

-g) Revenue from contracts with customer
+h) Revenue from contracts with customer

 Revenue from contracts with customers is recognised when control of the goods or services are transferred to the customer at an amount that reflects the consideration to which the Company expects to be entitled in exchange for those goods or services.
-The Company is principal in its revenue arrangements because it typically controls the goods before transferring them to the customer.
-The revenue is recognized net of amounts collected on behalf of third parties.
+The Company has generally concluded that it is the principal in its revenue arrangements, because it typically controls the goods or services before transferring them to the customer.